Contents

 Let’s break down each component:

-- Spread: This is a fixed percentage point added to the reference rate, representing the additional yield investors receive for taking on the credit risk associated with the bond issuer.
+Spread.
+This is a fixed percentage point added to the reference rate, representing the additional yield investors receive for taking on the credit risk associated with the bond issuer.
+The spread reflects the issuer’s creditworthiness; lower-rated issuers typically offer higher spreads to compensate investors for the increased risk.

-- Time period: This is the fraction of a year for which the interest payment is calculated.
-For example, the time period would be 0.5 for a semi-annual payment.
+Time period.
+This is the fraction of a year for which the interest payment is calculated.
+For example, the time period would be 0.5 for a semi-annual payment, 0.25 for a quarterly fee, or 1 for an annual payment.
+The coupon payment is typically calculated by multiplying the coupon rate by the principal amount and the time period.

 - Coupon payment = (3% + 1.5%) x $1,000 x 0.5 = $22.50